Jan 25, 2023 | Carpet One Floor & Home

 Adam, who served in Afghanistan in 2010 and moved into his mortgage-free home designed to accommodate his everyday needs in 2015, lightened the moment with his stand-up comedy, bringing smiles from the crowd.
 Adam was injured by a roadside bomb during his yearlong deployment and continues to heal from his wounds, which included the loss of both lower legs and his left arm.

-Later, Ed Israel, who owns Carpet One and Floor Trader stores in North Carolina, urged his colleagues to take their dollars even further.
-“Hey Theresa, I think $20 a month is wonderful, but we can do better,” chided Ed, who issued an ongoing challenge to the audience.
-Ed noted that $20 weekly donations from the membership would mean the foundation could build even more homes and serve more Gold Star families.
+Later, Ed Israel, who owns Carpet One and Floor Trader stores in North Carolina, urged his colleagues to take their dollars even further, noting that weekly donations from the membership would mean the foundation could build even more homes and serve more Gold Star families.

 To learn more about the Stephen Siller Tunnel to Towers Foundation and its ongoing efforts, visit www.t2t.org.